Posted by Robert Half Finance & Accounting on Tuesday, May 23, 2017 - 10:00 | Follow me

 What you’ll need: IMA (Institute of Management Accountants) membership, a bachelor’s degree and two continuous years of management accounting or financial management.
 These requirements can be fulfilled seven years before or after passing the CMA exam.

-Cost: Standard fees including IMA membership and entrance and exam fees run about $1,250.
+Cost: Standard fees including entrance and exam fees run about $1,330, plus the cost of IMA membership.

 Perks: Holding a CMA shows employers you have a head for business, as well as numbers.

-Each finance certification offers salary rewards.
-According to Robert Half's latest Salary Guide for Accounting and Finance, professionals with an industry-recognized designation can expect starting salary offers 5 to 10 percent above the market average.
+Both certifications also offer salary rewards.
+According to Robert Half's latest Salary Guide, professionals with an industry-recognized designation can expect starting salary offers to be 5 to 15 percent above the market average.

 As also noted in the guide, there are a number of other valued certifications, including the chartered global management accountant (CGMA) from the AICPA, certified internal auditor (CIA) from The Institute of Internal Auditors, and certified payroll professional from the American Payroll Association.

 Whatever you ultimately choose, obtaining a CPA or CMA certification — or both — will be a solid investment in your career.
-Good luck and happy studying!
+Good luck!

 Read more about certifications